marifaceless/edge-bulk-tts/README.md

    - Your Terminal should now show something like: `chmod +x /Users/yourname/Downloads/edge-bulk-tts-main/install_mac.command`
    - Press Enter

-3. **Run the installer**
+3. **Allow the app in Security Settings** (required on macOS)
+   - Try to double-click the `install_mac.command` file - you'll likely get a security warning
+   - Go to Apple menu (top left) → System Settings/Preferences → Security & Privacy → General
+   - Look for a message about "install_mac.command" being blocked
+   - Click "Open Anyway" or "Allow" (you may need to click the lock icon and enter your password first)
-   - Go back to the extracted folder in Finder
+   - Go back to Finder and double-click the file again
-   - Double-click the `install_mac.command` file
-   - If you see a security warning, right-click (or Control+click) on the file instead and select "Open"
-   - Click "Open" if prompted again
+   - If prompted again, click "Open"

+4. **If you still get an error about edge_tts**
-   - The Terminal will open and set up everything automatically
+   - Open Terminal
-   - Wait for the installation to complete and the app to start in your web browser
+   - Navigate to the folder: `cd /path/to/edge-bulk-tts-main` (or drag the folder into Terminal)
+   - Run: `source venv/bin/activate`
+   - Run: `pip install edge-tts==6.1.9`
+   - Then run: `streamlit run edge_bulk.py`

 > **Future Use** (After first-time setup)
 >